 The CG36500 is a Gold Medal boat made famous by its crew of four in the February 18th, 1952 rescue of 32 survivors of the ill-fated tanker Pendleton, during a tremendous 70 knot northeasterly storm.
 The four Coasties took 36500 out in this wild storm in what seemed an impossible mission.
 They returned to the Chatham Station with 32 rescued crewmen.
 All four Coast Guard crewmen received the Gold Life Saving Medal for getting to the broken tanker under almost impossible conditions and heroically rescuing the 32 crewmen from the Pendleton.

 The CG36500 is nothing short of a floating museum.
 Built in 1946, she performed admirably during her years of service at the Chatham, Massachusetts Lifeboat Station.
-Come view the memorabilia and read the story of an incredible night on the high seas off Chatham back in 1952.
+Visit the Orleans Historical Society Museum to view memorabilia and read the story of an incredible night on the high seas off Chatham back in 1952.

 Motor Lifeboat CG36500 was built in 1946 at Curtis Bay, Maryland Coast Guard Yard, as all 36 footer's were, and stationed at the Chatham, Massachusetts Coast Guard Lifeboat Station.
 Like most 36's, it had an active and glorious career with many rescues.
 It was taken out of service in 1968 after being re-engined from a Sterling gas engine to diesel.
 It was replaced by the new and improved 44 foot twin diesel, all steel Motor Life Boat.
 It, like the other 36's, had outlived its usefulness.
 There isn't much fanfare when this occurs, even though to many Coasties, it is a sad day.
 Most were destroyed, but some got saved for display at museums and historical societies.